 The Utah Department of Health says acids may be present in:

 - Drain cleaners

 - Toilet bowl cleaners

 - Automatic dishwasher detergents and rinses

 - Products for removing lime, calcium and rust

 - Concrete and brick cleaning products

-If you’re unsure whether a product contains an acid, don’t use it with bleach or products that list bleach or sodium hypochlorite on their label.
+If you’re unsure whether a product contains an acid, don’t use it with bleach or with products that list bleach or sodium hypochlorite on the label.